graycoreio/daffodil/libs/navigation/guides/driver/in-memory.md

 # In Memory

-The `@daffodil/navigation` In-Memory driver provides randomly generated menus that your application can use as necessary to render trees of navigational elements.
-This driver is particularly useful for development, testing, and prototyping scenarios where you don't have a backend navigation service available.
+The `@daffodil/navigation` in-memory driver provides randomly generated menus for rendering navigational element trees.
+This driver is useful for development, testing, and prototyping when a backend navigation service is unavailable.

 ## Features